-Escape from the Tower Run 2022
+Escape From the Tower Run 2022

-U.S Army Garrison Italy MWR organizes the "Escape from the Tower" run every year.
-This year over 100 runners took part in the 12 Km race, form the leaning tower of Pisa to Camp Darby Military installation.
-Robert J. Chartier, Deputy Garrison Manager, USAG Italy, gives a speech before the event.
-Pisa, Italy, Sep.
-23, 2022.
-(U.S. Army photo by Elena Baladelli)
+Over 100 runners took part in the "Escape from the Tower" run, a perfect day to run, fresh air and shining sun was the frame of a 12 Km run form the leaning tower of Comune di Pisa to Camp Darby Military installation, Pisa, Italy, Sep 23, 2022.
+(U.S. Army video by Vincenzo Vitiello)

 |Date Taken: